facelessuser/TabsExtra/docs/src/markdown/index.md

 - Close tabs to right.
 - Close all tabs.

 And TabsExtra also provides variants that will force close unsaved tabs without annoying the user with a prompt for every unsaved tab.
 It also provides variants to simply skip unsaved tabs.

 ## Sticky Tabs

 TabsExtra allows users to mark a tab *sticky*.
-This allows the tab to not close when a `close` operation is performed.
-By default, after any `close` command is run, the *sticky* tab properties are forgotten.
+This allows the tab to not close when a `close` operation is performed via a bulk close command.
+By default, after any bulk `close` command is run, the *sticky* tab properties are forgotten.
 You can make a tab's stickiness persist by enabling [persistent_sticky](#persistent_sticky).

 !!! warning "Warning"
     TabsExtra overrides all close commands except when the user clicks the close button on a tab as this seems to be impossible to override.
 If this is problematic, you can disable the tab close button by disabling `show_tab_close_buttons` in your `Preferences.sublime-settings` file to prevent accidental clicking.

 ```js
     // By default TabsExtra forgets a tab's "stickiness" when